 The process plant is mostly built as a single train with the crushing area split from the remaining areas and connected through a belt conveyor to transfer the crushed product to the fine stockpiles.
-The current leaching plant includes a grinding ball mill, one Metso-Outotec HIG-Mill, leaching tanks, three counter-current decantation or washing tanks, a previously processed leach-pad, a belt-filter facility and a filtered-tailings storage facility (FTSF).
-The processing plant was upgraded in 2022 to include an additional leaching tank, a fourth CCD thickener, and a new high-capacity filter plant for dewatering tailings material.
+The current leaching plant includes a grinding ball mill, one Outotec HIG-Mill, leaching tanks, three counter-current decantation or washing tanks, a previously-processed leach-pad, a belt-filter facility and a filtered-tailings storage facility (FTSF).
+The processing plant will be modified with the commissioning of a new filter-press, an additional leaching tank and a fourth CCD thickener in Q4-2022.